 Vineyards are located around the state, with most of them concentrated on the Western Slope.
 Several local wine makers offer tastings and tours of their local vineyards.
-Most welcome guests year round, some are seasonal.
+Most welcome guests year round, and some are seasonal.

 Wine Tastings in Colorado (some with Tours)